Where to start?

 A Family Dispute Resolution Practitioner will issue a Section 60I Certificate when parents are unable to agree at mediation as to what is to happen with the care of their children (or any other specific issues regarding the children such as which school they should attend) or in circumstances where one party refuses to attend mediation or mediation is not appropriate.
 Many people attend at Family Dispute Resolution Centres for this purpose.
 Please be aware that it can take a number of weeks to obtain an appointment with the Centres and undertake the Family Dispute Resolution process (and if no resolution at the Centre, then obtain a certificate).
 Another option is to attend Family Dispute Resolution with a private Family Dispute Resolution Practitioner (FDRP).
 Although there is a cost involved the process is usually much quicker and you can have your solicitor present if you wish.

 Once you have a Certificate and assuming no agreement or resolution was reached through the Dispute Resolution process, then either party can make an Application to the Court seeking Orders in relation to the children.
-It is important to note that there are circumstances where the Court waives the need for a Certificate (one example is if there has been domestic violence or there is some urgency requiring an urgent Court Order).
+It is important to note that there are circumstances where the Court waives the need for a Certificate (one example is if there there is some urgency requiring an immediate Court Order, for example a Recovery Order if children have been withheld).
 A certificate is also not required if you are applying for Consent Orders.

 What is an Interim Hearing?

 It is usual in your Court Application to seek both Interim and Final Orders.
 The first hearing you will have at Court will be an Interim Hearing.
-The Interim Hearing may take place on the first court date or another allocated date after the first court date.
-An Interim Hearing is a shorter hearing where the Court makes an “interim” decision that stays in place until there is a Final Hearing or until the parties resolve the matter by consent.
+The Interim Hearing may take place on the first Court date or another allocated date after the first Court date.
+An Interim Hearing is a shorter hearing where the Court makes an “interim” decision that stays in place until there is a further order, for example at a Final Hearing or until the parties resolve the matter by consent.
 In our experience often once an Interim Order is made it can assist the parties in reaching an agreement without needing to have a Final Hearing.

 The last step – a Final Hearing (Trial)